keshavdwivedi/keshavdwivedi/README.md

 - 👋 Hi, I’m @keshavdwivedi
-- 👀 I’m interested in Java and Javascript frameworks
+- 👀 I’m interested in Java and JS/TS frameworks
-- 🌱 I’m currently learning Serenity and Cypress
+- 🌱 I’m currently learning Serenity and Cypress and Playwright
 - 💞️ I’m looking to collaborate on Java and Javascript
 - 📫 How to reach me keshudwivedi17@gmail.com